What do Mark Zuckerberg, Warren Buffet and Elon Musk have in common?

 The key to not feeling rushed is remembering that lack of time is actually lack of priorities.

 Slow down and remember this: Most things make no difference.
 Being busy is a form of laziness—lazy thinking and indiscriminate action.

-For the first few years MailerLite was a very small and passionate team that worked 24/7.
-But our business is not a sprinter, it is a marathon.
+For the first few years, MailerLite was a very small and passionate team that worked 24/7.
+But our business is not a sprint, it is a marathon.
 Everyone needs a break.

-The book motivated to take vacations and even to travel to places with no Internet connection.
-At MailerLite we have 10 values that we believe in and every new member signs under them together with a job contract. #8 is Stay in the best shape:
+The book motivated us to take vacations and even to travel to places with no Internet connection.
+At MailerLite we have 10 values that we believe in and every new member signs underneath them along with their job contract. #8 is Stay in the best shape:

 The team needs you in the best shape.
 Take care of your health.
 Don’t spend all your time behind the computer.

 Meditate, go to the gym, yoga, pool, massage or whatever makes you feel good.
 The work can wait 2 hours for you coming back full of energy and motivation.
 Remember, best ideas come when you’re out of the office.